Robinson-Patman Curtailments on Distribution Innovation: A Status Sought for Functional Discounts, 66 Yale Law Journal 243 (1956)

 Date of Authorship for this Version

 Calabresi, Guido, "Robinson-Patman Curtailments on Distribution Innovation: A Status Sought for Functional Discounts" (1956).
 Faculty Scholarship Series.
-Paper 1980.
+1980.